Slow and steady wins the race…

 Far better to experiment with a much slower shutter speed - around 1/50 to 1/200 of a second - in order to generate blur in the right places.

-The exact shutter speed to use depends on the speed of your subject and its angle of movement: the faster it is and the closer it is to moving at right angles to you across the frame, the faster your shutter speed needs to be.
+The exact shutter speed to use depends on the speed of your subject, how far away it is and its angle of movement across the frame: the faster it is, the nearer it is and the more perpendicular the angle, the faster your shutter speed needs to be.

 The idea, though, is to keep it as SLOW as possible while still keeping the most important part of the subject sharp.
 In the case of wildlife, that will be the eye (or just the head if the animal is smaller or further away).